-You will also see two locks.
-It was in order to buy land for the one furthest away that James Morgan made his fateful journey to see Sir Henry Hawley in 1818.
-Coming back to London the coach overturned and he broke his arm but he appears to have met his injury with stoicism and was soon back at work.
+From Kentish Town Road bridge you may look back and see two locks as well as the new development and the blocked towpath (7).
+It was in order to buy land for the lock furthest away that James Morgan made his fateful journey to see Sir Henry Hawley in 1818.
+Coming back to London the coach overturned and Morgan broke his arm but he appears to have met his injury with stoicism and was soon back at work.
 It is becoming rarer and rarer to catch a glimpse of any buildings that date from the very earliest days of the waterway’s operation and which would have been familiar to Morgan.
-He continued as the canal engineer after construction was complete however, and a small row of cottages (9), that may be seen soon after leaving the locks and walking on towards Kings Cross, may well have been known to him.
+He continued as the canal engineer after construction was complete however, and a small row of cottages (8), that may be seen soon after leaving the locks and walking on towards Kings Cross, may well have been known to him.

-Shortly afterwards we will arrive at St Pancras basin, home to the St Pancras Cruising Club, and St Pancras lock, which, had circumstances been different, may well have been named Agar’s lock.
-To the left you will see the newly renovated Gasholder No 8, which has recently been refurbished (16).
+Shortly afterwards, after passing the fine new block intended for student living, we will arrive at St Pancras basin, home to the St Pancras Cruising Club, and St Pancras lock, which, had circumstances been different, may well have been named Agar’s lock.
+To the left, within Gasholder Park, you will see the newly renovated Gasholder No 8, which has recently been refurbished (16).
 It now stands at the centre of a development quite unlike all of the others that have been passed.
 Grass is thriving at the centre of the circle of columns that once guided the telescopic gas holder (17) and an unusual polished metal circle, itself supported on columns surrounds the green.
 Standing by the grass it is possible to see a reflection of the towpath and the canal itself (18).

 The area behind St Pancras and Kings Cross railway stations was once home to the Imperial Gas Works, which is where Gasholder no 8 previously stood.
 Canals and the gas industry are inextricably linked and this was once the largest gas works in London.
 From 1822 until the early years of last century, gas was actually produced there.
 In the pre-natural gas era gas production demanded enormous amounts of coal, which, at first, came via the canal.
 However, after the establishment of the railway link between London and south Yorkshire, coal could be brought right to Kings Cross and the area north of the station was soon developed with this trade in view.
 Rather than destroying canal trade the new freight yards provided fresh opportunities for canal carriers, leading to the development of a substantial interchange between the Regents Canal and the railway.
 The coal mines of Yorkshire have now gone, the last deep mine at Kellingley having closed in December 2015, but memories of the old coal and gas links are remembered in names in the new developments.
-Coal Drops Yard is one, Gasholder Triplet another and a very evocative photograph has been reproduced on one of the hoardings on the next area of development you will come to (19).
+Coal Drops Yard is one, Gasholder Triplet another and a very evocative photograph was reproduced on one of the hoardings erected during the time of the next development you will come was under construction (19).